 L6

 - SOFT (WM,__): Heals petrification.
-Cannot be used out of battle.
+Cannot be used in battle.

-- EXIT (WW,RW: Escapes a dungeon.
-Cannot be used out of battle.
+- EXIT (WW,RW): Escapes a dungeon.
+Cannot be used in battle.

 - FOG2 (WM,RW): AoE +12 absorb boost